paper-cat/Sentence-Classifications/README.md

 ### Models
 ---
 1. Convolutional Neural Networks for Sentence Classification by Yoon Kim - https://arxiv.org/pdf/1408.5882v2.pdf

-    - Original model use word embedding, going to be implemented
-    - Currently, Using this model as character base.
-2. (Working On) Character-level Convolutional Networks for Text Classification - https://arxiv.org/pdf/1509.01626v3.pdf
+2. Character-level Convolutional Networks for Text Classification - https://arxiv.org/pdf/1509.01626v3.pdf

-    - Working On
+...
+And More In Future

 ### How To Run Train
 ---